Transformers: Dark of the Moon: Video game

-On June 14, 2011, Activision published a video game based on the film for Xbox 360, PlayStation 3, Wii, Nintendo DS and Nintendo 3DS.
+On June 14, 2011, Activision published a video game based on the film for Xbox 360, PlayStation 3, Wii, Nintendo 3DS and Nintendo DS.
 The versions for Nintendo's consoles were developed by Behaviour Interactive, while the versions for the rest of the consoles were developed by High Moon Studios, who had previously developed Transformers: War for Cybertron.
 Electronic Arts released the game Transformers: Dark of the Moon on June 28, 2011, for Nokia Symbian smartphones, Apple products iPod Touch, iPhones, and iPad and Research In Motion's BlackBerry devices.

 Release

 Theatrical

 Transformers: Dark of the Moon first premiered at the Moscow International Film Festival on June 23, 2011.
 Linkin Park performed a special outdoor concert in Red Square in Moscow on the same night in celebration of the event.
 Initially scheduled to be released on July 1, 2011, the release was brought forward to June 29, 2011.
 It was announced in November 2010 that unlike Transformers: Revenge of the Fallen, no scenes in the film were shot with IMAX 3-D cameras.